chromadrive/NewsFlash-App/README.md

 The backend code included is incomplete and may not run properly, please see our backend's [development repo](https://github.com/chromadrive/NewsFlash-backend) or the `readme.md` in the backend folder for more info.

+Also, the live version of our backend is currently hosted on a free Heroku instance and therefore is a bit slow, especially when fetching events.
+Please keep that in mind if testing the live app.

 But the main reason you're here is the iOS app, isn't it?

 ## Getting Started